Optimized study design, precise site selection and faster patient search and identification for clinical research - in real time.

 A: In general, we remove the standard set of PHI as defined by HIPAA.
 In addition, we also respect country-specific regulations and requirements.
 Local legal requirements can be accommodated by our model.

-Q: Must a hospital get patient’s consent before anonymizing his data and using it for general research reason?
+Q: Must a hospital get patient’s consent before de-identifying their data and using it for general research reason?

-A: It is universally accepted that anonymized data can be accessed without patient consent for research purposes.
+A: It is universally accepted that de-identified, unlinked data can be accessed without patient consent for research purposes.
 In the USA, consent is not required.
-In the EU, consent is not required if data is anonymized (but it is required if it is pseudonymized).
+In the EU, consent is not required if data is de-identified (but it is required if it is pseudonymized).

 Q: Must a hospital get a patient’s consent before screening and identifying them as a potential candidate for a clinical trial?